A short film about Asylum Welcome's Food Bank

 We are also very grateful to the many individuals and local groups in Oxford that bring us bags of packaged food donations.

-We also work closely with Open Door, which provides a freshly cooked hot meal for asylum seekers and refugees every Thursday.
+We also work with Open Door, which provides a freshly cooked hot meal for asylum seekers and refugees every Thursday.